vegaprotocol/documentation/docs/api/websocket.md

 ---
-title: Websocket Streams
+title: Websocket streams
-sidebar_label: Websocket Streams
+sidebar_label: Websocket streams
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-Vega's API contains websocket endpoints that offer real-time updates to changes in state of the Vega network, allowing subscriptions to events such as per-market trades or changes to a party's position.
+Vega's API contains websocket endpoints that offer real-time updates to changes in the state of the Vega network, allowing subscriptions to events such as per-market trades or changes to a party's position.

-As Vega is a blockchain time moves in discrete blocks and so updates will appear as blocks are executed.
+As Vega is a blockchain, time moves in discrete blocks and so updates will appear as blocks are executed.

-## Authentication and Ratelimiting
+## Authentication and rate limiting

 API tokens are not required to access the API as they are all public.
-TLS is supported on all websocket endpoints but note that whether it is enabled on a particular data node is a choice made by the node operator.
+TLS is supported on all websocket endpoints but note that whether it is enabled on a particular data node is a choice made by the data node's operator.

 Websocket connections are rate limited by a maximum allowed number of subscriptions per IP address.
-The default maximum is set to 250 connections but note that this value may differ between data node operators.
+The default maximum is set to 250 connections, but note that this value may differ between data node operators.

 Subscription to a websocket endpoint happens when the connection is opened and unsubscription occurs when the connection is closed.
-It is not necessary to send a request through the websocket to initiate the subscription or to prove liviness of the connection.
+It is not necessary to send a request through the websocket to initiate the subscription or to prove the liveliness of the connection.

-## Subscribing using the WebSockets API
+## Subscribing using the WebSocket API

+The tabs below show how to stream all ledger movements that occur on the Vega Fairground network using Bash, Python, and NodeJS.

 <Tabs>
 <TabItem value="bash" label="Bash">